All campus departments and resources are available to you as Gettysburg College students.

 2. Immigration advising

-Immigration advising is provided through International Student Services.
+Immigration advising is provided through the College.
 Contact Brad Lancaster for information.

 3. Transportation for immigration-related appointments

-Transportation for immigration-related appointments is provided through International Student Services.
+Transportation for immigration-related appointments is provided through the College.
 Contact Brad Lancaster for information.

 On-campus employment, internship and career resources

 Consideration for on-campus work, fellowships, internships, and career resources are provided through the Center for Career Engagement.
 A comprehensive list of resources for students with DACA on Handshake.

 Semester-long study options within the United States are provided through the Center for Global Education.
 See CGE-affiliated program information to get started.

 Connections to resources and opportunities in the local community are provided through the Center for Public Service.
 Connect with the Adams County immigrant community through community partnerships such as Painted Turtle Farm, Casa de la Cultura, and more.